Rizz0S/programming-univbasics-nds-nds-to-insight-raw-brackets-lab/README.md

 ## Conclusion

 In this lesson, we used the "raw" or "basic" `Array` and `Hash` methods to retrieve data out of an NDS.
-We even generated an insight: "number of pieces in the vending machine."
+We even generated an insight: "total retail value of all the snacks in the vending machine."
 Not bad!

 But our code is notably lacking any methods.
 We've not done anything to make our code _abstract_.
 The code we've written gets the job done, but all that